klingklang76/excelswissknife/README.md

 Excel Swiss Knife has been developed and maintained for years as a free tool.

-If it saves you time or helps you solve real Excel problems,
+If it saved you time or frustration, please consider supporting its development.
-a small donation helps keep the project alive and evolving.

 https://www.excelswissknife.com/donate